Video by Colette Bordelon

 Estes Park Autumn Gold Festival

 The third weekend in September, the town of Estes Park celebrates autumn with a festival of bands, brats, and beer.
-Cold beer, soft drinks, hot cider, bratwursts and hot dogs and all the accompaniments are served throughout both days beginning at 10 am.
-The bands rev up at 11 am and the bluegrass, folk, rock and jazz sounds continue until 5 p.m. each day. (www.visitestespark.com/events-calendar/special-events/autumn-gold-festival/)
+In 2021, cold beer, soft drinks, hot cider, bratwursts and hot dogs and all the accompaniments are served throughout both days beginning at 10 am.
+The bands rev up at 11 am Saturday, noon Sunday, and the bluegrass, folk, rock and jazz sounds continue until 6 p.m.
+Saturday, 5 p.m.
+Sunday. (www.visitestespark.com/events-calendar/fall-events/autumn-gold-festival/)

 Where to See Fall Colors on the West Side of the Park and Grand Lake

-Possibly the most beautiful place in the Park to photograph and view aspens, drive 10 miles through this rich valley along Trail Ridge Road.
+In the past, it’s been considered possibly the most beautiful place in the park to photograph and view aspens.
+You can drive 10 miles through this rich valley along Trail Ridge Road.
 The stretch starts at Grand Lake and finishes just after Timber Lake Trailhead.
 Plan on spending more time than you think along this stretch, since there is so much beauty along the way.

 Located on Trail Ridge Road, Fairview Curve sits at 10,000-feet and serves up stunning views of the Mummy Range to the north.
 Aspens dot the mountain range and you can drink in views of the Kawuneeche Valley, which you just drove through, deep down below.

 Download an official Rocky Mountain National Park map for basic road and attraction locations.
 Want a detailed topographical map of trails in the park?
 Buy the National Geographic Trails Illustrated Map for Rocky Mountain National Park at REI.com.
 The map includes trails, trailheads, points of interest, campgrounds, lakes and much more printed on waterproof, tear-resistant material.